 Neighborhood offers pediatric dental benefits, through our partner Delta Dental of Rhode Island (Delta Dental).
 To utilize pediatric dental services, you will need to use your Delta Dental ID card.
 If you have any questions, please call Delta Dental at 1-800-843-3582.
-Delta Dental Customer Service is available Monday through Thursday 8a.m. to 7p.m., ET and Fridays from 8a.m. to 5p.m., ET.
+Delta Dental Customer Service is available Monday through Friday 8a.m. to 5p.m.
 You may call Delta Dental's automated information line 24 hours a day, seven days a week.